Mixture priors for replication studies: Introduction

+We examine an experiment from the "Many Labs 3" replication project \citep{ebersole2016many}.
+Specifically, twenty university labs across the United States and Canada collected data following a standardized protocol to replicate a classical social psychology experiment on the theory of "moral credentialing" (Study 1 from \cite{monin2001moral}).
+According to this theory, individuals who have been given an initial opportunity to demonstrate that they are not prejudiced -- and thereby establish "moral credentials" -- are subsequently more likely to exhibit prejudiced attitudes.
+This may occur because their initial non-prejudiced behavior serves as justification for subsequent behavior that might otherwise appear prejudiced.

 The original study found evidence for this hypothesis.
-Its main finding was drawn from a sample of $1577$ participants which led to a standardized mean difference effect estimate of $\hat{\theta}_o = 0.21$ and standard error $\sigma_o = 0.05$, suggesting a positive effect of ``labelling''.
-Subsequently, this experiment was replicated by three other labs.
-The first replication yielded a smaller effect estimate, with $\hat{\theta}_{r_1} = 0.09$ and $\sigma_{r_1} = 0.05$.
-In contrast, the other two replications reported either the same effect estimate, $\hat{\theta}_{r_2} = 0.21$ and $\sigma_{r_2} = 0.04$, or a larger one, $\hat{\theta}_{r_3} = 0.44$ and $\sigma_{r_3} = 0.06$, compared to the original study.
-Figure \ref{Effect_Size_Plot} shows the effect size estimates along with their $95\%$ confidence intervals for the original study. its three independent replications, and the pooled replication.
+Its main finding was drawn from a sample of $202$ participants, which led to an effect size estimate of $\hat{\theta}_o = 0.21$ with standard error $\sigma_o = 0.06$.
+As part of the Many Labs 3 project, the "moral credentialing" experiments were replicated in twenty independent university laboratories using identical procedures, with results revealing both a smaller average effect and showing signs of inter-site variation beyond sampling error \citep{ebersole2016many}.
+To investigate these findings more concretely and assess the robustness of our proposed modeling approach, we focus on three direct replications that exemplify different degrees of inter-site variability.
+The first replication, conducted at the University of Toronto, yielded a relatively large effect estimate of $\hat{\theta}_{r_1} = 0.29$ with $\sigma_{r_1} = 0.11$.
+The second, carried out at Montana State University, produced a comparable estimate, $\hat{\theta}_{r_2} = 0.25$ with $\sigma_{r_2} = 0.09$.
+In contrast, the third replication, conducted at Ashland University, reported a substantially smaller -- and directionally opposite -- effect estimate of $\hat{\theta}_{r_3} = -0.18$ with $\sigma_{r_3} = 0.11$.
+Figure \ref{Effect_Size_Plot} shows the effect size estimates along with their $95\%$ confidence intervals for the original study, its three independent replications, and the pooled replication.
+All reported effect size estimates are presented on Fisher's $z$-scale to ensure approximate normality, as recommended by \citet{mathur_2020}.